snapp-incubator/smapp-sdk-go/README.md

 ### CallOptions
-`CallOptions` is a struct that defines the behaviour of the operation. you can create a new `CallOptions` with `search.NewDefaultCallOptions()` function. you can customize the behaviour with passing multiple call options to the constructor.
+`CallOptions` is a struct that defines the behaviour of the operation. you can create a new `CallOptions` with `area_gateways.NewDefaultCallOptions()` function. you can customize the behaviour with passing multiple call options to the constructor.

 list of call options for reverse-geocode service are: